garrandall/popular-music-data/tracks/i-tried-bone-thugs-n-harmony-akon.md

-I try so hard can't seem to get away from misery man I try so hard will always be a victim of these streets it ain't my fault cause I... tried to get away but trouble follows me and still I try so hard hoping one day you'll come and rescue me
+I try so hard can't seem to get away from misery man I try so hard will always be a victim of these streets it ain't my fault cause I tried to get away but trouble follows me and still I try so hard hoping one day you'll come and rescue me